-1 Introduction
+1. Introduction

 - 1.1 Sections 38 to 43 of the Localism Act 2011 require the Council to produce a policy statement that covers a number of matters concerning the pay of the Authority's staff, principally its Chief Officers and the Authority's lowest paid employees.
 This pay policy statement meets the requirements of the Localism Act 2011 and takes account of the guidance issued by the Secretary of State for Communities and Local Government in February 2012 and the supplementary guidance issued in February 2013 both entitled "Openness and accountability in local pay: Guidance under section 40 of the Localism Act" together with the Local Government Transparency Code 2015 where applicable.
-It also takes into account the 'Use of severance agreements and 'off payroll' arrangements Guidance for local authorities" published by the Department for Communities and Local Government (DCLG) in March 2015. - 1.2 This pay policy statement does not apply to employees of schools maintained by the Council and is not required to do so.
+It also takes into account guidance for local authorities on the 'Use of severance agreements and 'off payroll' arrangements' published by the Department for Communities and Local Government (DCLG) in March 2015. - 1.2 This pay policy statement does not apply to employees of schools maintained by the Council and is not required to do so.
 This pay policy statement is required to be approved by a resolution of the Full Council before it comes into force.
-Once approved by Full Council, this policy statement will come into immediate effect, superseding the 2021/2022 pay policy statement.
+Once approved by Full Council, this policy statement will come into immediate effect, superseding the 2023/2024 pay policy statement.

-2 Definitions
+2. Definitions

-- 2.1 All the posts in this section (2.1) are collectively referred to as Chief Officer in accordance with the Localism Act 2011 and the Local Government and Housing Act 1989 - Head of the Paid Service, which is the post of Chief Executive - Statutory Chief Officers, which are:- - Corporate Director, Children and Culture - Corporate Director, Health, Adults and Community who is the Council's designated Director of Adults Social Services (and Deputy Chief Executive) - Corporate Director, Resources who is the Council's Chief Finance Officer under section 151 Local Government and Housing Act 1989 (the Director of Finance is the Deputy section 151 officer) - Director of Legal who is the Authority's Monitoring Officer under section 5 Local Government and Housing Act 1989 - Director of Public Health

-• Non-statutory Chief Officers and Deputy Chief Officers, which are:-

-- The Corporate Director, Place

-- Directors that report to a Chief Officer.

-- 2.2 The Lowest Paid Employees are defined as employees paid on Spinal Column Point 1 of the National Joint Council (NJC) for Local Government Services pay scales.
+- 2.1 All the posts in this section (2.1) are collectively referred to as Chief Officer in accordance with the Localism Act 2011 and the Local Government and Housing Act 1989. - Head of the Paid Service, which is the post of Chief Executive - Statutory Chief Officers, which are: - Corporate Director, Resources Chief Finance Officer under section 151 Local Government and Housing Act 1989 (the Director of Finance is the Deputy section 151 officer) - Director of Legal who is the Authority's Monitoring Officer under section 5 Local Government and Housing Act 1989 - Corporate Director, Children's Services designated Director of Children's Services - Corporate Director, Health and Adult Social Care designated Director of Adults Social Services - Director of Public Health - Non-statutory Chief Officers and Deputy Chief Officers, which are: - o Corporate Director, Housing and Regeneration - o Corporate Director, Communities - Directors that report to a Chief Officer. - 2.2 The Lowest Paid Employees are defined as employees paid on Spinal Column Point 2 of the National Joint Council (NJC) for Local Government Services pay scales.
 This definition has been adopted as it is the lowest level of remuneration attached to a post in this Authority (see section 6 below).

-3 Pay and grading structure
+3. Pay and grading structure